aquasecurity/tfsec/.github/ISSUE_TEMPLATE/new-check-request.md

 ---
 name: New check request
 about: Request a new tfsec check
-title: "[CHECK]"
+title: "feat: new check for "
-labels: new check
+labels: 'new check', 'enhancement', 'requires-defsec'
 assignees: ''

 ---